-Currently professor of trumpet at Ithaca College’s Whalen Center for Music, Campos earned his bachelor’s degree from California State University Fresno and did graduate work at the University of North Texas where he won the Outstanding Masters and Outstanding Doctoral Student Awards, as well as the Hexter Prize for Outstanding Graduate.
+Currently professor of trumpet at Ithaca College’s Whalen Center for Music, Campos is an active jazz and classical soloist, clinician and author.
+He earned his bachelor’s degree from California State University Fresno and did graduate work at the University of North Texas, where he won the Outstanding Masters and Outstanding Doctoral Student Awards, as well as the Hexter Prize for Outstanding Graduate.
 His primary teachers include John James Haynie, Leonard Candelaria, Don Jacoby, James Stamp, W. Ritchie Clendenin, Carole Klein, and his father.

-Mr Campos has been principal trumpet of the Dallas Chamber Orchestra, Texas Baroque Ensemble, Bear Valley Festival Orchestra, and Madera Symphony Orchestra, and he has been a member of the Fort Worth Symphony, the Fresno Philharmonic, and the Monterey County Symphony.
-He is a former member of the University of North Texas One O’clock Lab Band, the Dallas Cowboys Band, and he has been a featured soloist at the Ottawa International Jazz Festival, the Montreux Jazz Festival, the Sacramento Jazz Festival, and others.
-He has played or toured with such artists as Natalie Cole, Johnny Mathis, Ella Fitzgerald, and Bob Hope, and has performed at Constitution Hall, New York’s Town Hall, and on the stages of the Lincoln Center and the Kennedy Center.
+Mr Campos has been principal trumpet of the Binghamton Philharmonic, Tri-Cities Opera, Pulitzer Prize winner Steven Stuckey's Ensemble X, Dallas Chamber Orchestra, Texas Baroque Ensemble, Bear Valley Festival Orchestra, and the Glimmerglass Festival Orchestra.
+He has been a member of the Fort Worth Symphony, Fresno Philharmonic, Monterey County Symphony, and the Ithaca Brass.
+He is a former member of the University of North Texas One O’clock Lab Band, the Dallas Cowboys Band, and he has been a featured soloist at the Montreux Jazz Festival, the Sacramento Jazz Festival, the Ottawa International Jazz Festival, and others.
+He has performed or toured with such artists as Natalie Cole, Johnny Mathis, Bob Hope, and Ella Fitzgerald, and has played at Constitution Hall, New York’s Town Hall, and on the stages of the Lincoln Center and the Kennedy Center.

-Mr. Campos has performed with the Rochester Philharmonic, Syracuse Symphony, Skaneateles Summer Music Festival, Central New York Jazz Orchestra, and the Gap Mangione Big Band.
-He has premiered numerous new works for trumpet, most of them written especially for him, including solos by Yotam Haber, Sally Lamb, Andrew Waggoner, James Willey, and Dana Wilson.
+Mr. Campos has performed with the Rochester Philharmonic, Syracuse Symphony, Skaneateles Summer Music Festival, and the Central New York Jazz Orchestra.
+He has premiered numerous new works for trumpet, most of them written for him, including solos by Yotam Haber, Sally Lamb, Andrew Waggoner, James Willey, and Dana Wilson.
 He has performed on period instruments for New York State Baroque and the Sonare Early Music Consort, and he is a founding member of the Dallas Brass.
 He served on the Board of Directors of the International Trumpet Guild for twelve years.
 An active soloist and clinician, Campos has been a Yamaha Performing Artist since 1987.